European Physical Society

-The European Physical Society (EPS) is a non-profit organisation whose purpose is to promote physics and physicists in Europe through methods such as physics outreach.
+The European Physical Society (EPS) is a non-profit organisation whose purpose is to promote physics and physicists in Europe through methods such as physics outreach, supporting physicists to engage in the design and implementation of European science policy, and advocating physics research.
 Formally established in 1968, its membership includes the national physical societies of 42 countries, and some 3200 individual members.
 The Deutsche Physikalische Gesellschaft, the world's largest and oldest organisation of physicists, is a major member.